 - The business climate in Latin America continues to improve, with many economies maintaining robust growth at ~5% per year with low inflation.
 The need for new sources of water and energy are accelerating.

-- Atmocean began business in 2006 and has to date conducted 29 sea trials, been awarded seven grants from Sandia National Laboratories, the Oregon Wave Energy Trust, and UK’s Technology Strategy Board.
-Additionally, Atmocean has performed eight trials at wave tank testing facilities at both the University of Plymouth (UK) and TEXAS A&M. This R&D has allowed us to run the simulations, deploy the pilot tests, and generate the models to get us through the prototype stage.
-Atmocean received a grant from Los Alamos National Labs in 2016 to model the level of carbon sequestration that is feasible from bringing fresh water onshore in desert regions to grow produce.
+- Atmocean began business in 2006 and has to date conducted 30 sea trials, been awarded nine grants from Sandia National Laboratories, the Oregon Wave Energy Trust, and UK’s Technology Strategy Board.
+Additionally, Atmocean has performed eight trials at wave tank testing facilities in both the University of Plymouth (UK) and TEXAS A&M. Atmocean received a grant from Los Alamos National Labs in 2016 to model the level of carbon sequestration that is feasible from bringing fresh water onshore in desert regions to grow produce.
 We call this potential game changer, “greening the deserts.”
 In addition to becoming a new sustainable agriculture solution, Atmocean is working with stakeholders in sustainable land based aquaculture.
 With over half of all seafood consumed originating from aquaculture, Atmocean aims to provide pressurized seawater to numerous land based aquaculture farms, further moving this practice towards clean energy independence.
-Most recently, Atmocean received a grant from Santa National Laboratories to run fluid dynamic simulations of our current system under real world conditions experienced along the west coast of Latin America with the study set for completion in September 2017.